zero2one/message_ui/node/README.txt

 /admin/structure/messages

 The following message types are defined:
-- message_ui_node_insert : when a node is created.
+- node_insert : when a node is created.
-- message_ui_node_update : when a node is updated.
+- node_update : when a node is updated.
-- message_ui_node_delete : when a node is deleted.
+- node_delete : when a node is deleted.

 NOTE: an update will only be logged if:
 - The update is done by somebody else then the person who did the last update.